joelcarlson/joelcarlson.github.io/_posts/2014-12-12-CT-Simulation.md

 <img src="http://i.imgur.com/uI7J0vs.png" title="Histrogram with outliers" />

-To remedy this I took a very unsophisticated solution: If the value was greater than 0.8 I set it to 0.8, and if it was less than 0.3 then it was set to 0.3.
+To remedy this I took a very unsophisticated solution: If the value was greater than 0.8 I set it to 0.8, and if it was less than 0.3 I set it to 0.3.

 I then renormalized the convolution values, and the resulting convolution values look like this: